raspberrypilearning/cd-dice-roller/en/step_2.md

     }
 ```

-Now try and click on the button.
-You should get a pop-up that tells you the value of your roll.
-Try it a couple of times and you should see that the number is random.
+Now click on the button.
+You should get a pop-up that displays the value of the roll.
+Click the button a few more times.
+You should see that the result is random.

 --- /task ---

-Now that we know our `dieRoll()` function works, let's get the result to appear on the dice mat (black rounded rectangle on screen).
+Now that you know the `dieRoll()` function works, you can make the result appear on the dice mat (the black rounded rectangle).

 --- task ---

-To do this, let's rewrite your `rollButton()` function.
-Remember that you have your dice mat stored in the variable `diceMat`!
+To do this, rewrite your `rollButton()` function.
+Remember that the variable `diceMat` stores your dice!

 ```javascript
     function rollButton() {